KxSystems/docs/docs/wp/permissions/index.md

 We have described a number of methods of securing a kdb+ process.
 We examined the concept of splitting clients into separate groups or classes, each with different permission levels.
 We examined how to block write access on a kdb+ process, and how to restrict certain users from viewing proprietary code.
 While the system described in the paper offers a broad coverage, including blocking some forms of code injection, it is not intended to be complete.

 While the approach outlined in this paper solely used q code to implement a permissioning system, there is scope to extend this to incorporate external protocols such as LDAP, Kerberos or Single Sign-On, allowing kdb+ to be fully integrated with a firm’s authentication infrastructure.
-One should also consider out-of-the-box solutions like [Kx Control](../../devtools.md#kx-control) which, as well as handling permissioning, also delivers a well-defined framework for process workflow, scheduling, audit trails and system alerts.
+One should also consider out-of-the-box solutions like [KX Control](../../devtools.md#kx-control) which, as well as handling permissioning, also delivers a well-defined framework for process workflow, scheduling, audit trails and system alerts.

 [:fontawesome-solid-print: PDF](/download/wp/permissions_with_kdb.pdf)

 ## Author

-**Tom Martin** is a senior kdb+ consultant for Kx who has built kdb+ systems for some of the world’s leading financial institutions.
+**Tom Martin** is a senior kdb+ consultant for KX who has built kdb+ systems for some of the world’s leading financial institutions.
 Tom is currently based in London, where he works on FX auto-hedging and client algos at a top-tier investment bank.
 &nbsp;
 [:fontawesome-solid-envelope:](mailto:tmartin@kx.com?subject=White paper: Permissions with kdb+) &nbsp;